deep-diver/LLM-As-Chatbot/README.md

 ## UPDATE
+- **Internet search support**: you can enable **internet search** capability in Gradio application and Discord bot.
+For gradio, there is a `internet mode` option in the control panel.
+For discord, you need to specify `--internet` option in your prompt.
+For both cases, you need a Serper API Key which you can get one from [serper.dev](https://serper.dev/).
+By signing up, you will get free 2,500 free google searches which is pretty much sufficient for a long-term test.
 - **Discord Bot support**: you can serve any model from the model zoo as Discord Bot.
 Find how to do this in the instruction section below.

 # 💬🚀 LLM as a Chatbot Service